processing/p5.js/contributor_docs/fes_reference_dev_notes.md

 // > 🌸 p5.js says: It seems that you may have accidentally written "colour" instead of "color" (on line 2 in sketch.js [http://localhost:8000/lib/empty-example/sketch.js:2:3]).
 Please correct it to color if you wish to use the function from p5.js (http://p5js.org/reference/#/p5/color)
 ````
 ##### Description
-`fesErrorMonitor()` handles various errors that the browser show.
+`fesErrorMonitor()` handles various errors that the browser shows.
 The function generates global error messages.

 `_fesErrorMonitor()` can be called either by an error event, an unhandled rejection event, or it can be manually called in a catch block as follows:
 ```